cedillon/training_calibration_code/README.md

-#2020 AIM Terrestrial Calibration Code#
-Code to be run during Terrestrial Trainings using template csv to display class success per method and indicator.
+Core Method and Species Inventory Calibration Code Calibration ensures the defensibility and integrity of data by providing evidence that the data are consistent and trustworthy.
+This code serves to evaluate the calibration exercise success of Vegetation Height, Line-Point Intercept, Canopy-Gap Intercept, & Species Inventory.
-Outputs include: csv files for group/crew absolute differences per indicator, indicator pass fail status, calibration exercise pass fail status.
+Outputs include 3 csv files for group/crew absolute differences per indicator, indicator pass fail status, calibration exercise pass fail status.
 3 figures per method showing class method success, class indicator success per method, and spread of absolute differnce per indicator per method.
+More information on calibration can be found in the Monitoring Manual for Grassland, Shrubland, and Savanna Ecosystems: Volume 1 2nd Edition (Herrick et. al., 2017).
-Email cdillon@nmsu.edu with questions.
+Please email cdillon@nmsu.edu with questions.